CSSE-Capstone/Translation_Comparison/README.md

 3. Install package dependencies needed to run the code: `pip install -r requirements.txt`
 ## Run the Translation model
 To run the translation model, run `python3 run_translation.py`.
-The .owl output file will be saved in the present directory TODO <- correct? @Sandy .
+The .owl output file will be saved in the present directory.
 But if you wish to save the command line outputs as well, run `python3 run_translation.py >> translation_output.txt"`
 One of the features of the translation model is that it can plot knowledge graphs of each translated indicator.
 By default, this feature is disabled.
 To enable this feature, run `python3 run_translation.py -p`.
 By default, the translation model runs on `{PATH_TO_LOCAL_REPO}/files/indicatortestset.csv`.
 However, if you have another indicator text definition csv file that you wish to run on, run `python3 run_translation.py -d {MY_INDICATOR_SET}.csv`
 To enable both customizations, simply run the script wtih both options: `python3 run_translation.py -p -d {MY_INDICATOR_SET}.csv`